chadananda/st-dev/src/content/courses/kolins-hatcher-information.md

 ### How much? ($110)

-We're working hard to keep costs as low as possible — and so far that seems to come to about $30 per day for room, board and materials.
+We’re working hard to keep costs as low as possible — and so far that seems to come to about $30 per day for room, board and materials.
+This program includes three nights lodging and eight meals.
+As well as transportation to and from the airport, if you are arriving by plane.

 Our costs are reduced because of the generosity of the community and some very dedicated volunteers.
 If you need any help getting to Sacramento, let us know and we’ll do whatever we can to get you here.
 If you’re driving and have extra room for a ride share, let us know.

 <br><br><br><br>